jw120/toy-rxjs/README.md

 that there is no real scheduler.
 All observables run as JavaScript functions (as if passed to Observer.create).
-A value of `Scheduler.async` can be used to make creation methods (like `Obserable.of`) produce an asynchronous Observable by using the node `setInterval` function, but there is no functional `Scheduler` class.
+A value of `Scheduler.async` can be used to make creation methods (like `Obserable.of`) produce an asynchronous Observable by using the node `setInterval` function, but this is just a flag and there is no functional `Scheduler` class (to provide a sense of time and to schedule actions).
 This also means we do not have the nice marble testing from `RxJs`.

 For all of our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.

 ## TODO

-* Finish migration of existing functionality to nice src with integrated spec and JSDoc
+* Finish migration of existing functionality to nice src with integrated spec and JSDoc: timer is next
+  + timer - test multi-sub
+* isCloseTo as a jasmine matcher
 * Add a hot observable
 * Todo - finish basic creation set - around fromIterable.
 Simpligy tests.
 Refactor test files.
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators?